robinboncoeur/Art/docs/writing/2DE-1stEd.md

 "Infection.
 She's in hospital, on a drip.
 She'll be fine, but—"

 I bit words in half and stared at the window.
 The wind blew the trees, and the light from the streetlamp flickered against the glass.
-I finally glanced over at Lauren—it suddenly felt hard to swallow.
+I finally glanced over at Lauren — it suddenly felt hard to swallow.
 I took the glass off the table in front of her and poured the wine down the sink.
 I set the glass down slowly, and taking Lauren's hand led her to the couch.

 I rocked and cradled her as her tears silently fell.